mogu-lab/probabilistic-foundations-of-ml/_sources/ethics-of-uncertainty-and-interpretability.md

 **Part 2:** From *[Moral Crumple Zones: Cautionary Tales in Human-Robot Interaction](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2757236)*, read "Introduction," "Robots on the road," and "Conclusion."
 * What were the sources of failure in the self-driving Uber car accident?
 * In the accident, who ended up being held responsible?
 Do you agree with this?
 Why or why not?
-* Do you think that if the self-driving AI had some notion of uncertainty, what this have helped avoid the accident?
+* Do you think that if the self-driving AI had some notion of uncertainty, would it have helped avoid the accident?
 If so, in what ways?
 If not, why not?
 * What's a "moral crumple zone"?
 Instantiate this using the Google incidents from 2015-2017.
 * What are the author's criticisms of the human-in-the-loop paradigm?